Williamsburg, one of Brooklyn's most popular and exciting neighborhoods, straddles old and new. Yet some things in this hipster-hood remain timeless.

 Visit a Cocktail or Wine Bar

 Interested in a casual experience that costs less than dinner out, but feels fancier than just having a beer?
-Have a nibble with your date at a bar.
-Or, head to one of the interesting cocktail bars in the neighborhood.
-If wine's your thing, explore some of the neighborhoods small, low-key, tasteful wine bars.
-From a glass of imported wine at the intimate and atmospheric Woodhul Wine Bar to a beer at the always festive Radegast Hall.
+Head to one of the interesting cocktail bars in the neighborhood and have a nibble at the bar.
+If wine's your thing, explore some of the neighborhoods small, low-key, tasteful wine bars, like Four Horseman, a sleek, modern spot with an expansive wine list, or the intimate and atmospheric Woodhul Wine Bar.
+Beer loves flock to the always festive Radegast Hall, whereas Extra Fancy has been a staple of the neighborhood's cocktail scene.
 Up for bar hopping?
-Here's our list of notable wine bars and beer halls around Brooklyn.Continue to 5 of 10 below.
+Check out notable wine bars and beer halls around Brooklyn.Continue to 5 of 10 below.

 05 of 10

 Williamsburg's full of creative people who toil at their day jobs but revel in their "real" work as musicians or performers, writers or artists.
-So it's not surprising that one can find poetry readings (check Pete's Candy Store), music performances (see the Music Hall of Williamsburg or Brooklyn Bowl) and theater, for instance at Brick Theater.
-And don't miss the chance to have a delicious brunch, dinner, or midnight meal served to you while watching a flick at Nighthawk Cinema.
+So it's not surprising that one can find poetry readings (check Pete's Candy Store), music performances (see the Music Hall of Williamsburg or Brooklyn Bowl) and theater (see Brick Theater.)
+And don't miss the chance to have a delicious brunch, dinner, or midnight meal served to you while watching a flick at Nitehawk Cinema.

 06 of 10

 If it's vintage clothing you're shopping for, Williamsburg has a lot to offer, and in different price ranges.
 For a "hunt-and-find" experience, go to the huge, popular Beacon's Closet, where inexpensive basics mingle with designer duds.
 But there's no shortage of other vintage shopping in the neighborhood, from funky Narnia to Monk Vintage, a shop focused on men.